Lia2606/data-analytics/Excel Project/README.md

    | Delivery | Shipping delays cause negative experiences |
    | Platform | Payment friction or UX issues |
    | Seller   | Unreliable sellers damage platform trust |
-4. Data Cleaning (in Data Cleaning Log file)
+4. Data Cleaning (uploaded as a file)
 5. Testing Each Branch
    - Product → Product quality was not the differentiator.
    - Delivery → Confirmed by the correlation with average review score.